BubeeKilla/pulumi-flask-app/README.md

 - **Pulumi** – Infrastructure as Code (IaC) to deploy AWS resources
 - **AWS Fargate** – Serverless compute for containers
 - **GitHub Actions** – CI/CD pipeline for automated deployment
+- **Prometheus and Grafana for monitoring(optional) - this you will have to download, install and configure your self on your machines.

 ## 📁 Project Structure